 People will likely continue to work remotely this 2021, and regularly shooting new video content will be far too tricky.

-It can be challenging to jump straight into your video room anymore and shoot a quick video with your team.
-It’s challenging to hire even a freelancer these days.
+It can be challenging to jump straight into your video room and shoot a video with your team – hiring a freelancer with the right expertise may be just what you need in a remote world to get the best out of your day.

-Therefore, video content will likely lean on text and motion graphics this year than ever before.
+If you’re working alone, however, video content will likely lean on text and motion graphics this year, as it’s much quicker and easier to create.

 For instance, Slack has recently been leaning on text-heavy videos on their social media accounts.
-They have managed to develop simple videos that utilized their brand colors, fonts, and voice.
-This helped them create a much more unified brand.
+They have managed to develop simple videos that utilized their brand colors, graphic design fonts, and voice.
+This helped them create a unified brand.

-These kinds of videos do not need an entire production team to shoot.
-Meaning, there’s a quicker turnaround time for these as well.
+These kinds of videos do not need an entire production team to shoot, which means a quicker turnaround and faster engagement!

-Instead of getting the whole team to shoot, all they need to have is a few team members to pitch in an idea and come up with material in the next couple of days.
+Instead of getting the whole team to shoot, all they need to have is a few team members to pitch in an idea, so they can come up with material in just a couple of days.

 Social Media Graphic Design Ideas

 Social media is a platform that is highly driven by content.
-But how do you make other people pause enough to engage with your content or listen to what you have to say?
+How do you make other people pause enough to engage with your content or listen to what you have to say?

-Come up with graphics, along with photos and the other content that you are posting.
-Try to mix it up!
+Come up with graphic designs to post along with other content that you are publishing.
+Get creative and mix it up!

 Here are also some tips for a great social media graphic design: